 Credit risk arises from the potential that a counterparty will fail to perform its obligations.
-The financial instruments that are exposed to concentrations of credit risk consist of cash and cash equivalents.
+The financial instruments that are exposed to concentrations of credit risk consist of cash and cash equivalents and marketable securities.

 The Company attempts to mitigate the risk associated with cash and cash equivalents by dealing only with major Canadian financial institutions with good credit ratings.